 The queen of icebox cakes shares her best recipes and tips.

-Related Reading: An Easy Icebox Cake Template for Making Them Your Own
+Related Reading: This Easy Lime Icebox Cake Is Perfect for Summer

 “Macerate” sounds fancy, but all it really means is to soak your fruit in sugar.
 The sugar helps draw out the juices of the fruit, turning your berries or peaches into a syrupy, chunky sauce.
 From there, you can stir it into yogurt or ice cream or eat it straight from a spoon!
 Try the technique here with our Angel Food Cake with Herbed Strawberries recipe.
 (It also features one of our other favorite things to do with summer fruit: grill it.)

-Related Reading: Why You Should Be Grilling Summer Fruit
+Related Reading: Everything You Need to Know About Grilling Fruit

 Waffles might sound staunchly breakfast-like, or even like wintertime fare.
 But we love them for summer dessert, and hear us out.
 Waffles don’t require your oven, and you can make them in advance.
 They’re a perfect blank canvas for everything from peach ice cream to sliced strawberries to blueberry sauce.
 Our favorite base for these experiments is our Buttermilk and Brown Butter Waffle recipe: try it out and tell us what summer flavor combinations you come up with!